Who we are

 What we do

 The Vancouver Homestead operates two programs.
 Support Recovery is a first stage program, focusing on the initial recovery process.
 Priority is given to building the life skills necessary to live drug and alcohol free.
 Through one to one and group counseling, psychoeducational classes, and life skill teaching women learn a new way to live.
 The Support Recovery program has capacity for twenty four women.
-The minimum stay in the first stage is four months.
+The minimum stay in the first stage is 12 weeks.

 Homestead’s second stage program focuses on long term stabilization for women who have graduated the first stage.
 Eight beds are set apart in a space independent from the first stage program for the women who desire to live in a supportive community environment while reintegrating into the larger community.
 Women in this stage must continue to set and work toward recovery goals, while seeking long term safe and affordable housing, enrolling in work ready programs, or furthering their education.